Discovering Heterogeneous Treatment Effects in Regression Discontinuity Designs: Regression Discontinuity Tree

 This paper proposes a method to estimate, or in some cases approximate, the conditional average treatment effect function given by

-This function can be continuous, discrete, or a mixture in $Z$.
-The proposed regression tree algorithm does not allow for such flexibility in each case but gives a step-function approximation when this CATE function is continuous in $z$.
-I will now introduce the basics of regression trees.
+The proposed regression tree algorithm allows a step-function approximation when this CATE function is continuous in $z$.
+We also discuss extension to the forest, which can capture continuous effects, but it comes with the cost of additional identification assumptions.